The Mount Sinai Department of Neurosurgery

 - Trigeminal neuralgia

-Our neurosurgeons employ the latest technologies to target the locations of brain and spinal cord abnormalities.
+Our neurosurgeons employ the latest technologies, such as deep brain stimulation, to target the locations of brain and spinal cord abnormalities.
 We also focus on developing minimally invasive neurosurgical techniques that may modulate neural function, replace lost neuronal populations, or halt the neurodegenerative process altogether.

-Our physicians apply new techniques in the treatment of Parkinson’s disease, essential tremor, facial nerve disorders, epilepsy, and pain management.
-The most recent technology is deep brain stimulation, which dominates the field.
-Many technologies with great potential are on the horizon.
+Mount Sinai performs the largest number of deep brain stimulation procedures for the treatment of Parkinson’s disease, dystonia, Tourette’s and essential tremor in the Northeast.
 The Dystonia Medical Research Foundation has honored our physicians for their pioneering work in treating dystonia with deep brain stimulation.

 Mount Sinai Program for Stereotactic Neurosurgery